kevin-tracy/dpax/README.md

 # dpax
-Differentiable collision detection for capsules or polygones in JAX that is fully compatible with `jit`, `grad`, and `vmap`.
+Differentiable collision detection for capsules or polygons in JAX that is fully compatible with `jit`, `grad`, and `vmap`.

 The capsule collision detection is based on the following [arXiv paper](https://arxiv.org/abs/2207.00202), and existing Julia package [DiffPills.jl](https://github.com/kevin-tracy/DiffPills.jl).